eoinsheehan/amenitiz/README.md

 To start the application with a Postgres DB run the following:
 `docker compose up`

+Postgres is exposed on port 5354??? so that this can be accessed from your local computer

+then you need to run

+bundle exec rails db:create
+`bundle exec rails db:migrate`
+`bundle exec rails s` to get the application up and running

+or alternatively

+`bundle exec rails c` to inspect the application

 This will start an instance of a PostgresDB locally and connect the rails application to it.